Mantan Moreland: Career

-During the 1940s, he teamed up with Ben Carter as his straight man, touring America in vaudeville and making personal appearances in the nation's movie theaters.
-Moreland and Carter performed comedy routines the former learned when he became Flournoy Miller's understudy in the 1930s, including the famous "indefinite talk" routine, in which they would speak to one another, start a sentence only to be interrupted by the other, yet they understand each other perfectly.
+CARTER: I don't believe anything he says, either.

 Moreland and Carter had developed an excellent rapport and impeccable timing.
 During World War II, they performed at the then segregated USOs such as one in Riverside, California.
 Their version of "indefinite talk" can be seen in two Charlie Chan pictures, The Scarlet Clue and Dark Alibi, as well as in the big-budget Universal musical Bowery to Broadway.
 The partnership lasted until Carter died in 1946.
 Moreland and Nipsey Russell performed this routine in two all-black variety films in 1955.

 During the second half of the 1940s, the public attitudes toward the portrayals of African Americans in the cinema had changed.
 When filmmakers began to reassess roles given to black actors, Moreland's characterization in his film appearances was considered demeaning to the African-American community, resulting in his being offered fewer roles in the 1950s.

-Financial difficulties forced Moreland to tour making personal appearances during the late 1940s and the early 1950s with Bud Harris, Tim Moore, Redd Foxx and Nipsey Russell as his straight men.
+Moreland's steady employment in the Charlie Chan film series came to an end in 1949.
+With no other screen offers, and facing financial difficulties, Moreland made personal appearances during the late 1940s and the early 1950s with Bud Harris, Tim Moore, Redd Foxx, and Nipsey Russell as his straight men.

-Mantan's biographer, Michael Price, states Moreland was briefly considered as a possible addition to the Three Stooges.
-After Shemp Howard died of a sudden heart attack on November 22, 1955, at age 60, Moe Howard was said had been observing Moreland's act for years and offered Moreland a chance to join the act as the new "third stooge" at the behest of his late brother Shemp.
+According to Moreland's biographer Michael Price, Moreland was briefly considered as a possible addition to the Three Stooges.
+After Shemp Howard died of a cerebral hemorrhage on November 22, 1955, at age 60, Moe Howard was said had been observing Moreland's act for years and offered Moreland a chance to join the act as the new "third stooge" at the behest of his late brother Shemp.
 Moreland was reported to be enthusiastic about the offer, but Columbia Pictures insisted on a comedian already under contract.
 Joe Besser, one of a few comedians still making comedy shorts at the studio, was eventually recruited to join the act in 1956.